Novara FC: History

 In December 1908 the F.A.S.
 (Football Association Studenti) was created by eight students of Liceo Carlo Alberto, aged between 15 and 16 years; among them an engineer, Gianni Canestrini, and a lawyer, Piero Zorini.
 In Novara in those days, there were other small clubs like Voluntas, Pro Scalon, Ginnastica e Scherma, Forza & Speranza, Collegio Gallarini and many other student bodies.
 The best players from these teams came together to form Novara Calcio, and made their debut in the Italian league on 3 November 1912.

 The first match was played against a team already then established as Torino, who won 2–1.

 In the years between World War I and World War II, Novara challenged with Pro Vercelli, Alessandria and Casale to make the so-called "quadrilatero piemontese" (Piedmont Quadrilateral).
-Novara played a Coppa Italia final against Inter Milan in 1939.
+Novara played a Coppa Italia final against Inter in 1939.
 Novara's highest finish came in 1952 when they finished in eighth place in Serie A.